kuboon/saltpack.js/CONTRIBUTING.md

 ## License

-By contributing to saltpack.js, you agree that your contributions will be licensed under the MIT License.
+By contributing to saltpack.js, you agree that your contributions will be licensed under the LICENSE file.
+Note that this MIT License has additional part.
+See the LICENSE file for details.